Apochrosi/Modding-Requests/README.md

 The main reason for why I want this is that I have made a new buildable pop and implemented it in a mod thats called bio-constructs.
 These are genetically engineered lifeforms made from the bottom that has uniwue traits that make them different from standart biological species.
 When implemented correctly these would be an laternative to robobts and one that empires that chooses biological ascenstion to be more likely to choose.
 The uniwue feature of these beingsshould be that they would be a lot easier to modify the traits for.
 As have alsready said this isn't possible right now as they would get the standard "TRAIT_MODIFICATION_BASE_COST" value since it isn't possible create a nex exclusive one for the BIO_CONSTRUCT archetype.
 If i also do modify the "TRAIT_MODIFICATION_BASE_COST" it would affect both bio constructs and regular biological species something that I would like to avoid.

-I would also like to see a define value that defines the defualt value for changing species portrait.
+I would also like to see a define value that defines the defualt value for changing species portraits.
 Such a define should also be given to name changes.
 Changing only the species name shouldn't take 5000 society points for example.
 Maybe a child define tag that give a percentage of the species modification if only the portrait or name is changed.

 Adding these features would let modders more easily add species classes and archetypes that are supposed to represent species that aren't biological but also not robotic either.